timchurches/selectronic-bridges/README.md

 1. Voilà!
 You should see a dashboard displaying your local Selectronic parameters.
 1. Set the refresh rate by clicking on the two-arrow-in-a-circle icon at the upper right and choose 15s.
 You can also put the display in kiosk mode using the upper right-most icon.
 You can copy the URL for that view and bookmark it or share it to go to exactly that view.
 However, you may wish to create a read-only user account for sharing purposes first.
 This will be documented below shortly.

+### Create a read-only kiosk-mode user in Grafana

+1. Hover your mouse over the _Server admin_ icon (the shield at the bottom left of the page) and choose _Users_.
+1. Click on _New user_ and create a new user with username "kiosk" and a suitable (different) password (use any name and email address you wish, probably yours).
+1. Click on the new user's name in the user list and check their permissions.
+They should not have admin permissions, and should have view permissions for the default organisation (Main Org.).
+1. Test the kiosk account by logging in to your Grafana server from a different device (such as an iPad or other tablet, or from your mobile phone).
+You can then use this acount for read-only kiosk style displays on a spare iPad or tablet computer etc.

 ## HomeKit bridge set-up

 The following steps are only needed if you have Apple HomeKit home automation.
 The steps below are not yet fully documented so don't undertke them yet.